 By Local Law, a new Chambersburg Municipal Separate Storm Sewer System (MS4) Department was founded in 2015.
 It is committed to a fundamental objective to comply with the requirements of the MS4 permit, to improve water quality and groundwater recharge through education, coordination, development, maintenance, and best management practices (BMP).

-storm sewer system of pipes, inlets, swales and channels.
+system of pipes, inlets, stormwater management facilities, swales and channels.

 This system under State and Federal law is called a